warren/perdicis-notes/content/index.md

 # Warren's notes

 Hey, welcome to my personal wiki.
-It's under construction.
+This is a subset of the pages I maintain in my personal Obsidian (https://obsidian.md/).

-In the meantime, you should visit [[Stuff you the reader might like]] -- I designed that page as an intro to this site.
+You should visit [[Stuff you the reader might like]] -- I designed that page as an intro to this site.